-Here is a list of supplements which are great during anytime of the year, including while bulking.
+Here is a list of supplements which are great during any time of the year, including while bulking.

-*Note, I do not recommend supplementation for anyone under the age of 18, nor is supplementation a replacement to a good diet.
+*Note: I do not recommend supplementation for anyone under the age of 18, nor is supplementation a replacement to a good diet.

 Casein protein is the best protein you can get to keep you anabolic throughout the night.
-It is a slow digesting protein which slowly breaks down over a span of around 6-8 hours.
+It is a slow-digesting protein which slowly breaks down over a span of around 6-8 hours.
 The last thing you want to do is go into a catabolic state and lose your hard-earned gains.
 This protein comes in especially handy before bed when compared to whey.

 It is a necessity to purchase a good multivitamin.
 You need to get proper vitamins and minerals which you can't get from food alone.
 A multivitamin is essential to help with everyday activities and give you exactly what your body needs to maintain a healthy lifestyle.

 Creatine will help you not only recover better, but it will help you gain some lean mass quicker.
 Creatine is one of the most widely studied supplements out on the market today.
 There are no harmful effects from creatine and it can be used safely before and after workouts.
 Creatine can safely be used for both pre- and post-workout.
-There is no need to do a loading phase nor cycle creatine.
+There is no need to do a loading phase or cycle creatine.

-Fish oil gives you EFA's which are the "good fats" that we all need.
+Fish oil gives you EFAs which are the "good fats" that we all need.
 Fatty acids are a necessity which most people don't understand.
 They are important for cellular, heart, and metabolic health.
-We do not get enough "good fats" in our diet each day so supplementing with fish oil is a must.
+We do not get enough good fats in our diet each day, so supplementing with fish oil is a must.

 They are any movement that requires more than one muscle to execute an exercise.
 These are the foundation to bodybuilding and bulking.

 After about an hour those effects start to diminish and you will be about the same size as you were before you stepped into the gym that day.
-You need to rest your muscles and get adequate sleep at night to help increase growth hormones in your body which in turn help you gain lean muscle mass.
+You need to rest your muscles and get adequate sleep at night to help increase growth hormones in your body, which in turn help you gain lean muscle mass.
 You should be getting no less than 8 hours of sleep per night.
 Anything less and you will be cutting yourself short with your gains.

 Post-workout meals are very important.
 You can think of it as an old coal train.
-You throw a whole bunch of coal in to start the train and then you stop giving it coals, what eventually happens?
+You throw a whole bunch of coal in to start the train and then you stop giving it coals.
+What eventually happens?
 The train stops.
 Same goes with your body.
 The food you eat pre-workout gets used as fuel for the body during exercise.